 There are various types of transmission fluids in the market.
 They are meant to serve different types of Vehicles.
 Basically because each drive train will function differently depending on whether it’s an all-WD, 4-WD or 2-WD.
 Ensure that the one you’re using is the right one for your type of drive train.

 The servicing days are usually subdivided according to mileage.
-So because the transmission fluid is effective for a given mileage, the manufacturers are aware of that.
+The transmission fluid is effective for a given mileage and the manufacturers are aware of that.

 For that reason, they have considered all the areas that need service after a specific mileage.
 Make sure that you adhere to the stipulated terms.
 Otherwise, if you are using a second hand car, consult the dealer about the service per mileage stipulations.

 How often should car transmission be serviced?

 The vehicle’s manufacturer has some recommendations as to how often your transmission needs service.
 Your owner’s manual contains that information under maintenance.